Projection screen: Screen gain

 Curved screens can be made highly reflective without introducing any visible hot spots, if the curvature of the screen, placement of the projector and the seating arrangement are designed correctly.
 The object of this design is to have the screen reflect the projected light back to the audience, effectively making the entire screen a giant "hot spot".
 If the angle of reflection is about the same across the screen, no distracting artifacts will be formed.

 Semi-specular high gain screen materials are suited to ceiling-mounted projector setups since the greatest intensity of light will be reflected downward toward the audience at an angle equal and opposite to the angle of incidence.
 However, for a viewer seated to one side of the audience the opposite side of the screen is much darkened for the same reason.
 Some structured screen materials are semi-specularly reflective in the vertical plane while more perfectly diffusely reflective in the horizontal plane to avoid this.
 Glass-bead screens exhibit a phenomenon of retroreflection; the light is reflected more intensely back to its source than in any other direction.
 They work best for setups where the image source is placed in the same direction from the screen as the audience.
 With retroreflective screens, the screen center might be brighter than the screen periphery, a kind of hot spotting.
 This differs from semi-specular screens where the hot spot's location varies depending on the viewer's position in the audience.
 Retroreflective screens are seen as desirable due to the high image intensity they can produce with a given luminous flux from a projector.

 Screen geometry

+Projector screens are almost always rectangular in shape.
+They typically follow a standard display aspect ratio.
+For most home cinema setups there are two aspect ratios.
+16:9 and Cinemascope.

+For classroom, businesses and houses of worship settings, 16:10 is the more commonly used projector screen aspect ratio because this matches the aspect ratio used by many modern computers.

 Square-shaped screens used for overhead projectors sometimes double as projection screens for digital projectors in meeting rooms, where space is scarce and multiple screens can seem redundant.
 These screens have an aspect ratio of 1:1 by definition.

 Most image sources are designed to project a perfectly rectangular image on a flat screen.
 If the audience stays relatively close to the projector, a curved screen may be used instead without visible distortion in the image geometry.
 Viewers closer or farther away will see a pincushion or barrel distortion, and the curved nature of the screen will become apparent when viewed off-axis.